pytorch/pytorch.github.io/_posts/2022-1-19-quantization-in-practice.md

 ## In PyTorch

-PyTorch allows you a few different ways to quantize your model, depending on
+PyTorch allows you a few different ways to quantize your model on the CPU, depending on
 - if you prefer a manual, or a more automatic process (*Eager Mode* v/s *FX Graph Mode*)
 - if $S, Z$ for quantizing activations (layer outputs) are precomputed for all inputs, or calculated afresh with each input (*static* v/s *dynamic*),
 - if $S, Z$ are computed during, or after training (*quantization-aware training* v/s *post-training quantization*)